philsch/ansible-redshift/README.md

     login_host=some-redshift.cluster.eu-central-1.redshift.amazonaws.com
     login_user=rs_master
     login_password=123456Abcdef
-    db=myDatabase
+    db=mydatabase
-    user=newRsUser
+    user=newrsuser
     password=passwF0rN3wRsUser
     privs:
-        - rsSchemaA:USAGE/ALL:ALL
+        - rsschemaa:USAGE/ALL:ALL
-        - rsSchemaB:USAGE/ALL:SELECT,INSERT # USAGE on schema and SELECT,INSERT on all tables of this schema
+        - rsschemab:USAGE/ALL:SELECT,INSERT # USAGE on schema and SELECT,INSERT on all tables of this schema
-        - rsSchemaC:USAGE/TableA:SELECT,INSERT/TableB:ALL # USAGE on schema and SELECT,INSERT on specific tables only
+        - rsschemac:USAGE/tablea:SELECT,INSERT/tableb:ALL # USAGE on schema and SELECT,INSERT on specific tables only
     state=present
 ```